Boat Tour Tickets - Glacier Lagoon JL01

 Would you like to experience the magic of sailing in between icebergs?
 On the glacial lagoon of Jokulsarlon sailing amongst the icebergs is both possible and truly breathtaking.

-Amphibious Boat Tours are available for all.
+Amphibian Boat Tours are available for all.
 Check out our affordable prices below.

-Prices: 4,000 ISK per adult
+4 000 ISK per adult

-Available: mid April - mid October if conditions allow
+Available: mid Apr - mid Oct if conditions allow

-For more information
+For more information:

-Departures: Frequent and unscheduled.
+* Departures: Frequent and unscheduled.
 There are about 35-40 trips a day during high season (July – August).
 There is no schedule for the boat tours.
 However the trips are very regular, at least one every 30 minutes during high season.
 Outside of the high season the tours are still fairly frequent.

-Tickets: Tickets can be bought here online for the amphibian boat tour and you simply receive a voucher which you present to take your tour.
+* Tickets: Tickets can be bought here online for the amphibian boat tour and you simply receive a voucher which you present to take your tour.
 Once you arrive at the glacial lagoon you just find the person wearing the yellow vest and ask the time for the next boat trip.
 Children aged 0 - 5 are free.

-At Jokulsarlon - a dreamlike and stunning glacial lagoon - you will take a boat tour amongst icebergs of all shapes and sizes.
+At Jokulsarlon - a dreamlike and stunning glacial lagoon - you can take a boat tour amongst icebergs of all shapes and sizes.
 This thrilling environment is constantly changing as the massive glacier tongue retreats further.
 Icebergs of all shapes and sizes and in many unexpected hues of blue, turquoise and white, break off from the glacier and float around the lagoon.
 Photographers and sightseers alike will be very busy with their cameras, photographing the amazing shapes and wonderful, mirror-like reflections.